There are steps that Aboriginal people can take to prevent and manage diabetes. These steps begin with making smart lifestyle choices.

 Eating right and keeping active are smart choices that will get you well on your way to preventing and managing diabetes!

-For more information, contact your local health-care provider or contact the Canadian Diabetes Association.
+For more information, contact your local health-care provider or contact Diabetes Canada.

 Aboriginal video resources